scbhatia/EC500/Peer Code Review/README.md

 # Testing @gvikram31's API
+A copy of this repository can be found at [GVikram31's Reposity](https://github.com/gvikram31/EC500/blob/miniproj2/)

 ## test.py
 This file contains 3 tests to test the API.
 In order to use, comment all but one out.
 The tests are as follows: